myzlab/k-search-v2-docs/docs/repository/assert-exists-by-id.md

 ## Available methods

 - `assertExistsById(Y id, HttpStatus httpStatus, String message)`: Receives a primary key value and the HttpStatus and message to throw.
+- `assertExistsById(Y id, KAssertExistsFunction<KWhere, KQuery> kAssertExistsFunction, HttpStatus httpStatus, String message)`: Receives a primary key value, a `KAssertExistsFunction` that allows adding new conditions to the base query and the HttpStatus and message to throw.
-- `assertExistsById(String jdbc, Y id, HttpStatus httpStatus, String message)`: Receives the name of datasource connection to which you need to connect, a primary key value and the HttpStatus and message to throw.
+- `assertExistsById(String jdbc, Y id, KAssertExistsFunction<KWhere, KQuery> kAssertExistsFunction, HttpStatus httpStatus, String message)`: Receives the name of datasource connection to which you need to connect, a primary key value, a `KAssertExistsFunction` that allows adding new conditions to the base query and the HttpStatus and message to throw.

 ## Example: Y, HttpStatus, String